-From 1 August 2021, the amount of NPPR fees and penalties a vendor is required to pay in order to sell a property which was an NPPR, reduces every year until the liability and charge on the property expires completely on 1 April 2025.
+The amount of NPPR fees and penalties a vendor is required to pay in order to sell a property which was an NPPR, reduces every year until the liability and charge on the property expires completely on 1 April 2025.

 The Non Principal Private Residence (NPPR) charge was an annual charge applied from 2009 to 2013 in respect of a residential property that was not the owner’s only or main residence in those years.

 The fact that a residential property was not occupied during this period does not constitute an exemption from this charge.
 The charge is levied on the ownership of the property and not on occupancy.
 While the charge is commonly referred to as a “second home charge”, it was, in fact, a charge on a property not used by the owner as his or her sole or main residence.
 This may not necessarily be a second home.
 A person might have vacated a property and have been living in rented accommodation elsewhere for work or other reasons.
 In such a case, the property that the owner was no longer living in was liable for the charge, even if it was the only residential property that person owned.

 Liability to pay the charge was determined based on ownership of the property in question on a single day each year.
 This date, which was called the “liability date”, was 31st July for 2009 and was 31st March in 2010 and subsequent years (2011 to 2013).
 The charge was to be paid within three months of the liability date (31st October in 2009 and 30th June for 2010 and subsequent years) in order to avoid late payment fees.